5GSEC/OAI-5G-Docker/SE-RAN-OAI-Deployment-Guide.md

 For other executions, use ```run.sh``` located in your home folder should be sufficient.

+### Kubernetes on Colosseum

+As of 2024.1, deploying Kubernetes on Colosseum is still very challenging as Colosseum is a LXC container-based platform, as described in the Colosseum Q&A. As a result, deploying the ONOS-RIC on Colosseum has not been viable so far.
+One alternative is to deploy FlexRIC that does not require Kubernetes, which is under development.

+Another option is to convert the Kubernetes deployment of the ONOS-RIC containers into a pure docker environment.

 ## Exploitation Testing

 OAI-5G (https://github.com/5GSEC/OAI-5G) contains two branches for demonstrating a number of Layer-3 attacks (see https://github.com/5GSEC/OAI-5G/blob/lte.attack/common/attacks/attack_cliopts.h and the 5G-Spector paper for the options).
 They can run on both LTE networks and 5G networks.